RichardDeodutt/Dockerize-Activity/README.md

 Using an EC2 run a url shortener flask app with gunicorn and nginx then test it with cypress all using docker containers.

-Runs best on a T3 micro
+Runs well on a T3 micro but it isn't free tier

 # Notes